supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

     - **Encoding**: UTF-8
 2. Save the input and wait while it is created.
 You will see several notifications.
 Wait for a **Successful connection test** notification.

-   > **Note**: If you are shown with a notification stating **Failed to add identity to job**, you can delete the created input named **orders** and then re-execute this sub-task such that the managed identity is assigned successfully.
+   > **Note**: If you are shown with a notification stating **Failed to add identity to job**, you can delete the created input named **orders**.
+Refresh the synapse studio browser and then re-execute this sub-task such that the managed identity is assigned successfully.

 ### Task 2.4: Create an output for the SQL table